+I hope your child has enjoyed the Spring Term so far, and is taking the opportunity to engage in the various activities which are on offer to students at Arena Academy.
 Last term you received information about who to contact regarding any SEND needs for your child.
 This person is your child's mentor and should be contacted in the first instance.
-We have been lucky enough to appoint two new Teaching Assistants to build further capacity within our SEND Team.
+We are in the process of appointing two new Teaching Assistants to build further capacity within our SEND Team.
 As a result of this, there will be some changes to the mentor cohorts.
-If your child will be receiving support from an alternative mentor moving forward, you will receive a letter shortly informing you of this ahead of the LSP review meetings scheduled for the end of March.
-If you are unsure of who your child's mentor is, please e-mail Mrs Whitehouse or Miss Christian-Doherty who will be able to provide you with this information.
+If your child will be receiving support from an alternative mentor moving forward, you will receive a letter informing you of this ahead of the LSP review meetings scheduled for the end of term.
+If you are unsure of who your child's mentor is, please e-mail Mrs Whitehouse or Mrs Bensley who will be able to provide you with this information.

 Contact details for mentors are below:

-Mrs K Whitehouse SENDCo kwhitehouse@corearena.academy Miss T Christian-Doherty Trainee SENDCo tchristian-doherty@corearena.academy Mrs T Brookes Teaching Assistant tbrookes@corearena.academy Mrs N Smith Teaching Assistant nsmith@corearena.academy Miss P Maher Teaching Assistant pmaher@corearena.academy Miss J Krawczyk (Miss K) Teaching Assistant jkrawczyk@corearena.academy Miss T Kaur Teaching Assistant tkaur@corearena.academy
+Mrs K Whitehouse SENDCo kwhitehouse@corearena.academy Trainee SENDCo tbensley@corearena.academy Mrs T Bensley Ms T Kaur Teaching Assistant tkaur@corearena.academy Mrs F Khalil Teaching Assistant fkhalil@corearena.academy Miss P Maher pmaher@corearena.academy Teaching Assistant Mrs A Qureshi Teaching Assistant aqureshi@corearena.academy Mrs N Smith Teaching Assistant nsmith@corearena.academy

-Following on from the previous newsletter, we will be working with our Outside Agencies to deliver some Parent Information and Support Meetings to support you to further understand a range of Special Educational Needs and Disabilities.
-Ahead of these meetings, I would like to take the opportunity to use this newsletter to signpost you to additional support and provide you with further information about some of the most common needs and difficulties for students at Arena Academy.
+Following on from the Parent Support Meetings offered in the Summer, we will be working with our Outside Agencies to continue to support you to further understand a range of Special Educational Needs and Disabilities.
+Ahead of these support meetings, I would like to take the opportunity to use this newsletter to signpost you to additional support and provide you with further information about some of the most common needs and difficulties for students at Arena Academy.
 I hope you find this information useful.
 If you have concerns that your child has an undiagnosed need, please speak to your child's mentor.

 If you have any questions or require any further support, please do not hesitate to contact your child's mentor who will be able to direct your concern to the most relevant person.
-I look forward to seeing you at our LSP Review Days.
+I look forward to seeing you at our Spring LSP Review Days.